IMAU-oceans/Lorenz/README.md

 Here's the procedure for starting a job on the compute nodes:

-Suppose you want to run an ocean model called HIM on 32 cores (1 compute node) and you think the job will take at most 1 hour to complete.
+Suppose you want to run an ocean model called HIM on 32 cores (1 compute node) and you think the job will take at most 3 hours to complete.
 Say that you compiled the HIM source code into an MPI executable  ./HIM in the directory /nethome/my/run/directory/

 In this directory then make a file:  submit.sh (or whatever you want to call it) with contents:

     #!/bin/bash -l
     #
     #SBATCH -J HIM              # the name of your job
-    #SBATCH -p short            # request the short partition, job takes less than 1 hour
+    #SBATCH -p short            # request the short partition, job takes less than 3 hours
-    #SBATCH -t 1:00:00          # time in hh:mm:ss you want to reserve for the job
+    #SBATCH -t 3:00:00          # time in hh:mm:ss you want to reserve for the job
     #SBATCH -n 32               # the number of cores you want to use for the job, SLURM automatically determines how many nodes are needed
     #SBATCH -o log_him.%j.o     # the name of the file where the standard output will be written to. %j will be the jobid determined by SLURM
     #SBATCH -e log_him.%j.e     # the name of the file where potential errors will be written to. %j will be the jobid determined by SLURM